The Hebrew Synagogue – Abertillery

 The Proposed Building of the Synagogue at Abertillery.

-In June 1903 the construction of a synagogue for the Hebrew congregation at Abertillery was proposed.
-It was intended that the synagogue be built at Rhiw Park, Abertillery with a dwelling house attached, subject to retaining walls being in place and an open space at the front and tenders were invited from builders.
+On Friday 12th of June 1903, the South Wales Gazette reported on a meeting of the Roads, Bridges and General Purposes Committee of the Abertillery Council the construction of a synagogue for the Hebrew congregation at Abertillery.
+It was intended that the synagogue be built at Rhiw Park, Abertillery with a dwelling house attached, subject to retaining walls being in place and an open space at the front, tenders were later invited from builders.

-In September 1903 the Abertillery Hebrew Congregation celebrated their 5664 New Year with special services held at the Oddfellows Hall, Abertillery, which had been temporarily converted into a synagogue.
+On Friday 25th of September 1903, the South Wales Gazette reported on the Abertillery Hebrew Congregation having celebrated their 5664 New Year with special services that was held at the Oddfellows Hall, Abertillery, which had been temporarily converted into a synagogue.
 The services were conducted by Rev R. Cohen.
 He was aided by Mr Hermann Harris and Mr Joseph Simons.

 In 1910 the building of the Synagogue at Abertillery had finally been approved and its construction went ahead.
 There must have been planning problems with the original site at Rhiw Park, as the site later agreed to was close to Newall Street at the back of Powell Street (as seen circled in white on the featured image), on land given by Mr Joseph Simons the chairman of the committee.